WinterAxis/ESV-MD-Bible/The_Bible_esv/4_Numbers/Num_12.md

 So Miriam was shut outside the camp seven days, and the people did not set out on the march till Miriam was brought in again.

 ###### 16
-After that the people set out from Hazeroth, and camped in the wilderness of Paran. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+After that the people set out from Hazeroth, and camped in the wilderness of Paran.

 ***